Carey Dillon, 5th Earl of Roscommon: Williamite

 Having served the Stuart dynasty with notable loyalty both during the Civil War and after the Restoration, Lord Roscommon, like many of the Irish Protestant ruling class, changed sides after the downfall and flight to France of James II in 1688.
-Roscommon and the majority of his fellow peers were opposed to James's pro-Catholic policy, and were appalled at the mishandling of the economy by Tyrconnel, the Lord Deputy of Ireland, with whom Roscommon had a bitter personal feud as well.
+Roscommon and the majority of his fellow peers were opposed to James's pro-Catholic policy, and were appalled at the mishandling of the economy by Tyrconnell, the Lord Deputy of Ireland, with whom Roscommon had a bitter personal feud as well.
 When James, in 1689, attempted to reconquer England by occupying Ireland, Roscommon offered his services to King William III of England.
 He was commissioned to raise a regiment on William's behalf.
-He was attainted for treason by the Patriot Parliament, held in Dublin from 7 May to 20 July 1689.
+He was attainted for treason by the Patriot Parliament, which was held in Dublin from 7 May to 20 July 1689.
 He was present at the Siege of Carrickfergus, which was defended by Charles MacCarthy More.
 The surrender of the town and castle on 28 August 1689, was the crucial first step in William's campaign to wrest control of Ireland from James II during the Williamite War in Ireland.